I have a wife and two children and consider myself the luckiest man alive! One of my passions is body art and designing my own tattoos.

 The sketch I have below shows the steps I would take in order to come up with a simple yet very effective and professional-looking tattoo.

 1. Start Simple

 I started with two curved lines that cross over just above the halfway point or the "heart" of the tattoo.
 If the design is going on a part of the body such as the lower leg or the upper arm, you can rearrange the location of the "heart" to accentuate the curves and shape of the body.

 The next step is to decide on the thickness of the design.
 You can make it thicker by doubling up the lines as seen above.
 Two things to bear in mind:

 - If the tattoo is going to be solid black, the area between the two lines will be the bit coloured in, so you should make sure you're satisfied with the thickness of the lines.

 - Make sure you're happy with the thickness.
 Everyone has their own preferences and each to their own, but the overall look of the tattoo is ultimately your choice, as you will be the one wearing it for many years.

 After settling on the thickness, the next stage involves adding some decorative "spikes" to the curves.
 The ones I have put on this particular design have a more masculine look about them but there is obviously nothing stopping you from making the "spikes" more feminine or opting for some more flowery decorations.

 The Finished Product

-Once you have the main structure of the design, there isn't much left to do as far as construction is concerned, all that is needed is that, as you can see here, where the lines overlap other lines, the sketched lines inside the main body of the design will need to be erased, leaving a 'clean' tattoo design.
-It is very helpful to keep a totally clean copy aside, this is to allow you to experiment with the filling of the tattoo.
+Once you have the main structure of the design, there isn't much left to do as far as construction is concerned.
+All that remains (as you can see here), is to observe where the lines overlap other lines; the sketched lines inside the main body of the design will need to be erased, leaving a 'clean' tattoo design.
+It is very helpful to keep a totally clean copy aside.
+This is to allow you to experiment with the filling of the tattoo.